 “It also means recognizing that our personal thoughts, feelings and actions are impacted by external factors such as parenting history, culture, genetic and environmental conditions, as well as the behavior and expectations of others.

 “If we had full control over our behavior, how many people would consciously choose to have anger issues, addiction issues, debilitating social anxiety, eating disorders, and so on?
 Many aspects of ourselves and the circumstances of our lives are not of our choosing, but instead stem from innumerable factors (genetic and/or environmental) that we have little control over.
 By recognizing our essential interdependence, therefore, life difficulties do not have to be taken so personally, but can be acknowledged with non-judgmental compassion and understanding.

 “Self-compassion also requires taking a balanced approach to our negative emotions so that feelings are neither suppressed nor exaggerated.

 “This equilibrated stance stems from the process of relating personal experiences to those of others who are also suffering, thus putting our own situation into a larger perspective.
 It also stems from the willingness to observe our negative thoughts and emotions with openness and clarity, so that they are held in mindful awareness.

 “Mindfulness is a non-judgmental, receptive mind state in which one observes thoughts and feelings as they are, without trying to suppress or deny them.
 We cannot ignore our pain and feel compassion for it at the same time.

 “At the same time, mindfulness requires that we not be “over-identified” with thoughts and feelings, so that we are caught up and swept away by negative reactivity.”

-Take Dr. Neff’s assessment quiz to learn more about your own abilities to be self-compassionate.
-See also:
+Watch Dr. Neff’s 6-minute video to learn more about your own abilities to be self-compassionate.

 Thanks to Dr. Kristin Neff for her wisdom